jdcloudcom/en/documentation/Storage-and-CDN/CDN/Operation-Guide/Living-video/Create-living-domain.md

 ![image.png](https://img1.jcloudcs.com/cms/cb088c7c-ea22-476f-8c42-e05b953e2b8320180514202823.png)

-3. After adding the domain name, the domain name will be displayed as “auditing” status.
+3. After adding the domain name, the domain name will be displayed as "auditing" status.
 For the domain name auditing task submitted between 9 to 21 each day, we will complete the manual auditing of the compliance of the domain name content within 2 hours;

 4. After the audit is completed, the status is not started by default, that is, the distribution status is not configured.
 You need to switch cname and click the running status of the domain name